RainOrigami/VoxYou/README.md

+# Orphaned

+This tool is no longer developed or supported by me, sorry.
+There are alternatives (see below).

+Because I have switched off Windows completely, I no longer require these Windows audio tools.
+Intead I use pipewire and its supporting tools to accomplish more than I ever could on Windows.

 # Alternative

 If you do not care for MIDI support I would recommend that you use [LightHost](https://github.com/rolandoislas/LightHost) by rolandoislas instead, it is more stable and cross-platform.